HimoriK/book/src/ch03-05-control-flow.md

 condition is `true`, the loop runs.
 When the condition ceases to be `true`, the program calls `break`, stopping the loop.
 It’s possible to implement behavior like this using a combination of `loop`, `if`, `else`, and `break`.
-However, this pattern is so common that Rust has a built-in language construct for it, called a `while` loop.
+However, a `while` loop is preferred.
 In Listing 3-3, we use `while` to loop the program three times, counting down each time, and after the loop, print a message then exit.

 <span class="filename">Filename: src/main.rs</span>